Shopify/ui-extensions/packages/argo-post-purchase/documentation/extension-points.md

 # Extension points

-An Argo extension will register for one or more extension points using [`shopify.extend()`](./globals.md).
-An extension point in an Argo extension is a plain JavaScript function.
+An App Bridge Checkout extension will register for one or more extension points using [`shopify.extend()`](./globals.md).
+An extension point in an App Bridge Checkout extension is a plain JavaScript function.
 This function receives some API for interacting with the application, and is expected to return a value in a specific shape.
 The input arguments and the output type are different for each extension point.

 The current extension points are available for post-purchase: